-Roe v.
-Wade is in danger, say abortion rights backers
+Abortion rights backers: Supreme Court’s Texas ruling shows Roe v.
+Wade is in danger

 Sotomayor’s dissent was seething.
 “This is untenable,” she wrote.
 “It cannot be the case that a State can evade federal judicial scrutiny by outsourcing the enforcement of unconstitutional laws to its citizenry.”

-Instead of her usual signoff — “I respectfully dissent” — she wrote instead, “I dissent.”
+Instead of her usual sign-off — “I respectfully dissent” — she wrote instead, “I dissent.”

-The Mississippi case to be heard later this year concerns a law that bans abortions after 15 weeks.
+The Mississippi case to be heard later this year concerns a law that forbids almost all abortions after 15 weeks.
 That is far below the standard set in Roe and Casey, which says states may not erect undue burdens on a woman’s choice to have an abortion before fetal viability — about 22 to 24 weeks.

 The court said it will consider one issue in Dobbs v.
 Jackson Women’s Health Organization: “whether all pre-viability restrictions on elective abortions are unconstitutional.”